Ready to learn the names of fruits in Korean? We will cover those, as well as the names for vegetables and nuts in the Korean language.

 List of Fruit Names in Korean

-Here is a list of different fruits in Korean and most of these can be found within Korea.
+Here is a list of different fruits in Korean, and most of these can be found within Korea.
 Keep in mind that some of the fruit names will sound very similar to the English word.
 For example, 레몬 (remon | lemon) sounds just like “lemon.”
 That’s the beauty of Konglish and Korean loan words: You already know them!

 We’ve also added sample sentences in some vocabulary below.
 Use them to practice speaking and reading.
 They’re useful for understanding Korean grammar better.
 You might also try combining sentences with Korean conjunctions or Korean particles.